koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 - **Turned on "Allow Play Audio on PC"** to prevent unnecessary audio redirection.
 - **Disabled on-screen controls** to keep the virtual display clean.
-- Clicked the **"Virtual Desktop"** icon in Moonlight to start streaming the Apollo display.

 The iPad now acts as a **wireless 120Hz secondary display**, perfect for monitoring applications while keeping my main ultrawide display dedicated to fullscreen tasks.